SOMEHOTMEAL/ChromeEXT/README.md

 # ChromeEXT

-ChromeEXT is a small collection of custom extensions for chrome, not compressed or compiled, fully customizable
+ChromeEXT is a small collection of custom extensions for chrome, not compressed or compiled, fully customizable.

+view releases for updates and downloads.